revbayes/revbayes.github.io/tutorials/tefbd/index.md

 There are additional parameters that may be of particular interest to us that are not directly inferred as part of this graphical model.
-As with the diversification and turnover nodes specified in section [Speciation and Extinction Rates](#subsub:Exercise-FBD-SpeciationExtinction), we can create deterministic nodes to sample the posterior distributions of these parameters.
+As with the diversification and turnover nodes specified in [Speciation and Extinction Rates](#subsub:Exercise-FBD-SpeciationExtinction), we can create deterministic nodes to sample the posterior distributions of these parameters.
 Create a deterministic node called `num_samp_anc` that